 If you see talent or department heads at the craft services table, do not look at this as an invitation.
 They may very well be working on the run.
 It isn’t necessarily a time to chat or network.

+Mention “my crew…” to anyone and they will know you mean your department and its welfare.
 Your crew will look to you and the other department heads to see what is acceptable and appropriate behavior.
-Remember, you only get one chance to make a first impression to your crew.
+Remember, you only get one chance to make a first impression with your crew.